-Celtics’ Starting Lineup Boasting League-Leading Stat Through Three Games
+NESN

 The Boston Celtics have ripped off five consecutive wins after dropping their season opener to the Philadelphia 76ers, and much of that is thanks to the widespread production of their starting five.

 Boston’s roster lives and dies with its perimeter players, as the frontcourt often serves as the team’s weakest link.
-Of late, however, that hasn’t been a concern.
+That hasn’t been a concern of late, however.

 For one, Daniel Theis and Robert Williams have done a nice job leading the bigs in Enes Kanter’s absence.
 But even more so, the Celtics’ starting lineup has been thriving to a degree where the rest of the league can’t compare.

 Kemba Walker (26 points per game), Jayson Tatum (21.3) and Gordon Hayward (20.3) all are averaging over 20 points per game, making the Celtics the only team in the NBA to have three players scoring at a 20-plus point clip, per Celtics.com’s Taylor Snow.